 There will be no provision for a no-cost extension of the programme if funds remain unutilised at the end of the term.

-India Alliance would invite applications for the said scheme in the prescribed format, which would be made available on its website from 16 May to 17 June 2019, 2:00 PM IST.
+India Alliance would invite applications for the said scheme in the prescribed format, which would be made available on its website.

 Screening: The India Alliance Office would screen the received applications against the eligibility criteria (as mentioned in the scheme).
 A Screening Committee (SC) would carry out a hard triage of eligible applications so that only selected applications go for a peer review and interview.
 This Committee would be external to, but facilitated by India Alliance and would have basic, clinical, public health and interdisciplinary researchers.
 The SC is not expected to provide elaborate feedback on research merit of the project and would evaluate it based on aforementioned eligibility and competition in the cohort of applications received.
 India Alliance would not be able to provide reviews to applicants at this stage.